cgnorthcutt/benchmarking-keras-pytorch/README.md

 ### Reproduce model outputs (hours)

 You can also reproduce the inference-time output of each Keras and PyTorch model without using the pre-computed data.
-Inerence for Keras takes a long time (5-10 hours) because I compute the forward pass on each example one at a time and avoid vectorized operations: this was the only approach I found would reliably reproduce the same accuracies.
+Inference for Keras takes a long time (5-10 hours) because I compute the forward pass on each example one at a time and avoid vectorized operations: this was the only approach I found would reliably reproduce the same accuracies.
 PyTorch is fairly quick (less than one hour).
 To reproduce:

 ```bash
 $ git clone https://github.com:cgnorthcutt/imagenet-benchmarking.git